Sneaker Prediction Accuracy

 3. Prediction Generation

-The model generates 7-day and 30-day price forecasts for each tracked SKU.
-Predictions include a directional call (up/down/flat), predicted percentage change, and a confidence score (0-100) based on the model's certainty.
+The model generates 7-day, 30-day, and 90-day price forecasts for each tracked SKU.
+Predictions include a directional call (up/down/stable), predicted price, a forecast range, and a confidence score (0-100) based on the depth and stability of the underlying data.

 Data-Driven Sneaker Intelligence